-The Thai Arbitration Institute (TAI) was established to promote and develop arbitration as a dispute settlement mechanism for civil and commercial matters.
+Finally, the Thai Arbitration Institute (TAI) was established locally in Thailand, to promote and develop arbitration as a dispute settlement mechanism for civil and commercial matters.

 Among the amendments, the Power to Grant Interim Measures was introduced (Article 39), and arbitral tribunals were conferred the right to exercise discretionary powers.
 Under the Arbitration Act 2002, a plaintiff was only entitled to petition the Court.
 As of January 2017, parties can petition a tribunal directly, and those tribunals may now grant relief.